AD2000X/idem-candidate-task/data/README.md

 # Data description

-This folder contains the sentence-level datasets for the lexical simplification task.
+The release folder contains the sentence-level datasets for the lexical simplification task.

 ## Files